RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 ### Verify Channel
-Let's verify that we are configured to use the `KafkaChannel` for our `kafka` namespace.
+Let's verify that we are configured to use the `KafkaChannel`.

 ```
-oc project kafka
 oc get configmap config-default-kafka-channel -o yaml -n knative-eventing
 ```